Brycew30/coffee-club/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Brycew30/coffee-club.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct] (/coffee-club/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](/coffee-club/CODE_OF_CONDUCT.md).

 ## License